 - 1. Documentation must be submitted to the office of Accessibility Resources (AR). - 2.
 Documentation must be on letterhead from a licensed mental health provider (e.g. licensed mental health counselor, licensed clinical social worker, licensed marriage & family therapist, psychologist, or psychiatrist) who has can validate the existence of an established relationship with the student. - 3.
-Licensed mental health provider must be from New York state or from the state of the student's permanent residence.
-Documentation from online providers will not be accepted. - 4.
+Licensed mental health provider must be from New York state or from the state of the student's permanent residence. - 4.
 Documentation must include diagnosis, and specific reasons that an emotional support animal is necessary (i.e. a nexus between the accommodation and the disability).